VT-Collab/StROL_RAL/Readme.md

 python3 test_ours.py --eval
 ```

-This script will run the evaluation script for the Highway environment for StROL and the baselines and save a plot for the performance of the different approached.
+This script will run the evaluation script for the Highway environment for StROL and the baselines --- Gradient , One [[2]](#references), MOF [[3]](#references) and e2e --- and save a plot for the performance of the different approached.

 In order to test the trained model with different noise and bias levels, you can provide the noise using `--noise` and `--bias` arguments respectively.
 The full list of arguments for training and testing and their default values can be seen in `test_ours.py`